Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 func (Handle(Geom_Curve)(aCurve)); // OK - temporary handle is constructed
 ~~~~~

-Another possibility is defining additional templated variant of the overloaded function causing ambiguity, and use SFINAE to resolve the ambiguity.
+Another possibility consists in defining additional template variant of the overloaded function causing ambiguity, and using *SFINAE* to resolve the ambiguity.
-For example of this technique, see definition of the template variant of the method IGESData_IGESWriter::Send().
+This technique can be illustrated by the definition of the template variant of method <i>IGESData_IGESWriter::Send()</i>.

 #### Lack of implicit cast to base type

-Due to the fact that now cast of handle to reference to handle to the base type is user-defined operation, conversions that require this cast combined with other user-defined cast will not be resolved automatically by compiler.
+As the cast of a handle to the reference to another handle to the base type has become a user-defined operation, the conversions that require this cast together with another user-defined cast will not be resolved automatically by the compiler.

 For example: